 Each EDP Epoch starts with a transition period.

-During the transition period of an EDP Epoch, the EDP parameters assigned to a STA during the preceding EDP Epoch, shall remain valid only for the following operations:
+During the transition period of an EDP Epoch, the EDP parameters assigned to a non-AP MLD (#1163) during the preceding EDP epoch shall remain valid only for the following operations:

 Retransmission of a frame.